HAPPY VALENTINE’S DAY 2015!

 When I get really angry, my heart feels as if it’s going to explode!
-Don’t come near me!
-My heart is yelling, hot and loud.
-This is when my heart is mad.

-Sad, afraid, and shy are emotions which are explored by this perfect pairing of author and illustrator, along with hopeful, brave, and proud, to name a few.
+Sad, afraid, and shy are emotions that are explored by this perfect pairing of author and illustrator, along with hopeful, brave, and proud, to name a few.
 Witek ends the book with an open-ended question for the reader, sure to encourage a heart-felt discussion.
 She asks:

 How does your heart feel?

-Both Witek and Roussey live in France, and originally published their book in French under the title Dans Mon Petit Coeur, (Editions de La Martiniere/2013).
+Both Witek and Roussey live in France and originally published their book in French under the title Dans Mon Petit Coeur, (Editions de La Martiniere/2013).
 Nothing has been lost in the translation to English, proving the heart speaks a language all its own. – Reviewed by MaryAnne Locher

-It must have been twenty years ago when I first read the touching tale of Little Nutbrown Hare and Big Nutbrown Hare, and teared up.
+It must have been twenty years ago when I first read the touching tale of Little Nutbrown Hare and Big Nutbrown Hare and teared up.
 Then, when my oldest daughter was in high school, her boyfriend gave her a copy of the book for Valentine’s Day.
 I got choked up again when she let me read it.
 GUESS HOW MUCH I LOVE YOU, written by Sam McBratney, and illustrated by Anita Jeram, (Candlewick Press, $9.99, Ages 4-8), is now available in a 4″x4″ special foldout, pop-up book format, and after all of these years, still makes me misty.

 A timeless tale of love, this beloved book comes to life with Jeram’s ink and watercolor illustrations of Little Nutbrown Hare and Big Nutbrown Hare.
 In this most recent edition, the characters pop off the pages as they try to outdo one another while expressing their love.

-“I love you as high as I can hop!” laughed Little Nutbrown Hare, bouncing up and down.
 “But I love you as high as I can hop,” smiled Big Nutbrown Hare — and he hopped so high that his ears touched the branches above.

 McBratney’s text expands upon the phrase, “I love you this much,” so often heard between parent and child, with his creative prose.
 The sentiment is appropriate any time, but tucked away in a beautiful red sleeve with a decorative gold title, Guess How Much I Love You makes the perfect Valentine’s Day gift for loved ones of any age. – Reviewed by MaryAnne Locher

 This little Love Monster was a nice little monster living in a land called Cutesville.
 LOVE MONSTER, written and illustrated by Rachel Bright (Farrar, Straus and Giroux Books for Young Readers, $16.99, Ages 2-4), is another terrific Valentine’s Day picture book to add to your gift list.
-Living in a world full of everything cute and fluffy can be hard when you’re a funny looking monster of bright red hue, and googly eyes.
+Living in a world full of everything cute and fluffy can be hard when you’re a funny-looking monster of bright red hue and googly eyes.
 Or so it felt that way for our main character who was seeking someone to love him “just the way he was.”